Undergraduate Advising Frequently Asked Questions

 4. Request your official transcripts electronically

-Your Academic Advisor will review and sign the form, which will be sent directly to the Office of Student Assistance for processing (you’ll be copied on the email).
+Your Academic Advisor will review and sign the form, which will be sent directly to the Office of the Registrar for processing.

 - 8. I’m planning on transferring, and need to submit the College Report section of the Common Application.
 Can my advisor sign off this form?